 - Cultivation possible in beds or containers

-Zinnias are thirsty garden inhabitants and require a regular water supply.
-The soil should always be kept evenly moist for them, but should never get wet or waterlogged, otherwise root rot may occur.
-Magnificent flowering zinnias can be cut throughout the flowering period for the vase.
-To do this, use a sharp knife and cut the flower stalk back to one pair of leaves at a time, because this is where the plant will re-branch and form flowers again.
-The flowers keep fresh in the water for about one to two weeks.
+Zinnias are thirsty plants that require a regular water supply.
+Keep the soil evenly moist, but never soaking wet.
+Avoid waterlogging to prevent root rot.
+Zinnias make fantastic cut flowers throughout the flowering period.
+To harvest cut flowers, use a sharp knife and cut the flower stalk back to a pair of leaves.
+This is where the plant will branch out again and form flowers.
+The flowers stay fresh in water for about a week or two.

-Zinnias, like many summer flowers, depend on a regular supply of nutrients and should therefore be well fertilised.
-When fertilising zinnias in pots or balcony boxes, we particularly recommend using a liquid nutrient fertiliser such as our Plantura Liquid Flower Food.
-About every two weeks, 15 to 25 ml is added to 5 litres of irrigation water and thus simply applied when watering.
-The nutrients contained reach the roots directly and are quickly absorbed.
-Acute deficiency symptoms, such as a yellowing of the lowest leaves due to nitrogen deficiency, can also be quickly remedied in this way.
+Like many summer flowers, zinnias depend on a regular supply of nutrients and need to be well fertilised.
+When fertilising zinnias in pots or balcony boxes, we recommend using a liquid nutrient fertiliser, such as our Plantura Liquid Flower Food, for instance.
+About every 2 weeks, add 15 to 25ml to 5 litres of water and water as usual.
+The benefit of using a liquid fertiliser like ours is that it reaches the roots directly and is absorbed quickly.
+You can also remedy acute deficiency symptoms, such as a yellowing of the lowest leaves due to nitrogen deficiency, this way.

-Zinnias are not hardy in this part of the world, because they do not tolerate frost of any kind.
-As is usual with annual plants anyway, zinnias die off completely after the seeds have matured, so it can’t be overwintered indoors either.
-The plant only survives to the following year in the form of seeds.
+Zinnias are not winter hardy in this part of the world, because they are not at all tolerant of frost.
+As is usual with annual plants, zinnias die off completely once the seeds are mature, so you cannot overwinter these plants indoors either.
+The seeds are the only part of the plant to survive until the following year.

 Are zinnias poisonous?

-Zinnias are not poisonous per se, but they can cause allergic reactions when the sap comes into contact with the skin.
-This is due to alkaloids such as nicotine and various terpenes contained in it.
-You should therefore always wear gloves when cutting zinnia.
-The flowers of the zinnia, on the other hand, are edible and also offer a real feast for the eyes as a decoration or ingredient in flower butter.
+Zinnias are not poisonous as such, but the sap contains alkaloids such as nicotine and various terpenes which can cause irritation when they come into contact with skin.
+We advise always wearing gloves when cutting zinnias.
+Zinnia flowers, on the other hand, are edible and offer a real feast for the eyes as a decoration or ingredient in flower butter.